 Two methods have been implemented for matching the statistics of forecast fields with the observed ones.
-In the first method, that is used together with the S-PROG mask, the conditional mean of the masked forecast field is adjusted to match the conditional mean of the observed field (excluding intensities below the threshold).
+In the first method, which is used together with the S-PROG mask, the conditional mean of the masked forecast field is adjusted to match the conditional mean of the observed field (excluding intensities below the threshold).
 Alternatively, the cumulative distribution function (CDF) of the forecast field can be mapped to the observed one (Foresti et al., 2016).
-This is defined as where $F{\rm obs}$ and F denote the CDFs of the observed and the input forecast field R, respectively.
+This is defined as where F{obs} and F denote the CDFs of the observed and the input forecast field R, respectively.

-$$R'(x,y) = F{\text{obs}}^{-1}(F(R(x,y))), \tag{15}$$
+$$R'(x, y) = F{obs}^{-1}(F(R(x, y))),$$ (15)